 It’s also not a bad business to start if you are a detailer working near a tourist hub.

-While these services typically won’t provide the level of clean you can achieve on your own, they are much more practical if you are traveling.
+While these services typically won’t provide the level of cleanliness you can achieve on your own, they are much more practical if you are traveling.

-Washing an RV can be a time consuming task, but hopefully with these tips you have a good starting point.
-This is actually a pretty good business as a detailer if you live in a touristy area with a lot of recreational vehicles, and a service that is worth checking out as an owner.
+Washing an RV can be a time-consuming task, but essential to maintain your investment.
+RVs are also a pretty good service to offer as a detailer if you live in a touristy area with a lot of recreational vehicles.